Packages

 Eventy Filters

-Eventy is used to have Wordpress style filters which can be used within packages.
+Eventy is used to have WordPress style filters which can be used within packages.
 Have a look at their docs to see how these filters can be used.
 Examples can also be found within existing Rapidez packages, for example within the AmastyLabelServiceProvider.php

 from the Rapidez Amasty Label package.